hucancode/hucancode/src/posts/oni-training-2023.md

 ### Break Up

 At the beginning of the year, when holiday sprit is still in the air, my girlfriend broke up with me.
 What a great way to start a year!
 She was my first love.
-I loved her, I can accept the truth that it was over.
-As an engineer I research when I am in doubt.
-I read books, I did a reflection and eventually learned how stupid and immature I am.
-Hurtful, depression, self loathe.
+I loved her, I can not accept the truth that it was over.
+I did stupid things for no reasons hoping that it could fix the situation only to get disappointment in the end.
+Hurtful, resentment, depression, self loathe.
 Lucky for me I still have some good friends during the hard times, just a few, but good friends indeed.
 Good friends are hard to come by, if you have one, treat them well, cherish them, invite them for a drink, buy them a gift on their birthday!

 <img class="w-1/2 md:w-1/3 mx-auto" alt="heart broken" src="oni-training-2023/Heartbroken-amico.svg" />